jgers32/jgers32.github.io/index.md

 ## About Me

 I'm a second-year Ph.D. student in Electrical & Computer Engineering at the [University of Michigan][U-Mich], advised by [Pei Zhang][PEI-Lab].
-My research focuses on multimodal sensing and cross-modal inference, integrating embedded sensor networks, heterogeneous data, and machine learning to reveal environmental and urban dynamics that lie beyond any single sensing modality.
-I'm a [DOE Computational Science Graduate Fellow][DOE-CSGF] and the Editor-in-Chief for [ACM XRDS Magazine][ACM-XRDS].
+My research lies at the intersection of sensing, systems, and human-centered computing, where I develop cross-modal frameworks and models that integrate diverse sensing modalities and data streams to interpret environmental dynamics.
+I design and deploy real-world systems that bridge sensors, computation, and analysis to understand how environments behave and change.
+I'm a [DOE Computational Science Graduate Fellow][DOE-CSGF] and the Editor-in-Chief of [ACM XRDS Magazine][ACM-XRDS].

 ---